hkmkmh/Exit-Seven-system/README.md

 ## Key Metrics for Analysis
 The system evaluates congestion levels based on three critical metrics:

-1.Vehicle Density: Assessing the number of vehicles on the road.
-2.Speed Estimation: Calculating the average speed of vehicles to gauge traffic flow.
-3.Empty Spaces: Identifying available road space to inform decision-making.
+1.Vehicle Density: Assessing the number of vehicles on the road 2.Speed Estimation: Calculating the average speed of vehicles to gauge traffic flow 3.Empty Spaces: Identifying available road space to inform decision-making